oy-vey/AISOBOI/README.md

-# AISOBOI
+# AISOBOI - Algorithms and system processing large amounts of information
-Repository with task from my masters degree courses
+Repository with tasks and solutions from my masters degree courses